 |Fire marshal duties|

-They will receive a certificate that they have satisfied the criteria to undertake fire marshal duties to a competent standard and course notes/information to take away with them for future use.
+- Receive a certificate showing they’ve satisfied the criteria to undertake fire marshal duties to a competent standard and course notes/info to take away with them for future use.